The Necks are an Australian instrumental combo formed by

-three veteran session-men: Chris Abrahams (piano),
+three veteran jazz musicians: Chris Abrahams (piano),

-Tony Buck (drums) and Lloyd Swanton (bass).
+Tony Buck (drums) and Lloyd Swanton (bass),

-has played with such distinguished avant-jazz musicians as
+played with such distinguished avant-jazz musicians as

 John Zorn, Tom Cora, Phil Minton, Peter Brotzmann, Hans Reichel,